-The apartment balcony, perfect place to enjoy the -5-8’C winter chill.
+The apartment balcony, the perfect place to enjoy the -5-8’C winter chill.

 View of dawn from the balcony at 7.30am.
 The sunrise is not due for another hour but the city is already getting busy with school children walking to school and cars buzzing on the roads.

-Bathroom is equipped with washer, air exhaust and heated towel racks.
-Fairly well-designed with toilet seat cover made of wood so its more comfy during winter chill.
+The bathroom is equipped with a washer, air exhaust and heated towel racks.
+Fairly well-designed with a toilet seat cover made of wood so it’s comfier during the winter chill.

-This short visit to Vilnius served to open my eyes what interesting surprises the Baltic region can offer.
-It’s certainly off the beaten track location for me.
-In fact, most of my friends were clueless where Lithuania is nor were they able differentiate between Balkan from the Baltic, just like how many Europeans still thought Singapore is a part of China.
+This off the beaten track to Vilnius, Lithuania served to open my eyes to what interesting surprises the Baltic region can offer.
+In fact, most of my friends were clueless about where Lithuania is nor were they able to differentiate between Balkan from the Baltic, just like how many Europeans still thought Singapore is a part of China.